MiirHo3eIN/nao_robots_sdk/README.md

 - [Mac OS](https://drive.google.com/drive/folders/1hOIRb9Ys9uM-thReRW-OHCo9aXzhQNBn)

-After extracting, give them a proper name, let's say "naoqi_sdk" and copy them in the site-packages of your OS.
+After extracting, give them a proper name, let's say "naoqi_sdk" and copy them into the site-packages of your OS.
-If you did not change the setting during python 2.7 installation, site-packages should be in the following directiosries:
+If you did not change the setting during the python 2.7 installation, site-packages should be in the following directories:

-For windows:
+For Windows:

 	-  C:\Python27\Lib\site-packages